peterramsing/gulpfile.js/README.md

 # Dependencies

-Using command line, cd to working directory and run the following:
+Assuming gulp is already installed on your machine, cd to working directory and run the following:

 <ul>
 	<li>npm install --save-dev gulp</li>